hekonsek/smolok/documentation.md

     smolok spark start worker --master=spark://mysparkmaster.com:7077

+You can also specify to which interface Spark master should bind to (default is `localhost`) by using `--master-interface`
+option:

+    smolok spark start master --master-interface=myspark.com

 ### Submitting job into Spark cluster

 In order to submit jar containing Spark job into the local Spark cluster, put your jar into `/var/smolok/spark/jobs`